brian-carroll/elm_c_wasm/README.md

     - Do all the currying in JS land.
 Inner function calls into Wasm.
     - Wasm export

-# Effects

-- Wasm MVP doesn't yet have access to Web APIs like DOM, `XmlHttpRequest`, etc.
-- This means an Elm program in Wasm has to call out to JS to do any effects.
-- Also, all communication with JS is done using typed arrays.
-This means everything has to be serialised, using JSON or some other format.
-- It should be possible to compile an Elm program to a mixture of JavaScript and Wasm, with the effects modules in JS and the pure code in Wasm.
-There would be JSON serialisation and de-serialisation in between, which might not be super-efficient, but it's a way to get some kind of prototype up and running.

-# Garbage Collector
+# GC

 - I've built a prototype Garbage Collector.
 So far I can only run [unit tests](https://brian-carroll.github.io/elm_c_wasm/unit-tests/index.html?argv=--gc+--verbose) on it, since I don't have any Elm programs compiled to Wasm yet.
-- _The GC fits into less than 7kB of binary Wasm!_ There's still a lot to implement, and it probably won't be highly competitive with V8.
-But all the major pieces are there and it's still really tiny.
 - It uses a mark-compact algorithm that takes advantage of the fact that all Elm values are immutable and can therefore only point to _older_ values.
-- It also take advantage of the fact that Elm functions are pure in the way that it restores the state of the call stack at the end of a GC pause.
-The whole `update` function is called again, but any function calls that had already completed are replaced with the same value they returned last time (which is saved in the heap).
-This very quickly restores the stack to its previous state, and it only works with pure functions.
+- _The GC fits into less than 7kB of binary Wasm!_
-- Kernel code in C/Wasm needs to do mutations but it can still use this GC.
+- I have a plan for how kernel code in C/Wasm can do mutations but still use this immutable GC.
 You only need to mutate a fixed number of "GC roots", which are pointers that sit outside the managed heap, pointing at values inside it.
-- The bulk of the remaining work is in the control logic to decide when to do a GC and how much of the heap to collect in a given cycle.

 # Closures